Kakshi: Amminippilla

 Kakshi: Amminippilla is a 2019 Indian Malayalam-language satirical comedy drama film directed by debutant Dinjith Ayyathan, written by Sanilesh Shivan and produced by Riju Rajan under the banner of Zarah Films.
-Ahmed Sidhique and debutant Fara Shibla play the lead characters while Asif Ali plays the role of a lawyer for the first time in his career.
+Ahmed Sidhique and Fara Shibla play the lead characters while Asif Ali plays the role of a lawyer for the first time in his career.
 Ashwathy Manoharan and Basil Joseph plays other important roles.
 Arun Muraleedharan and debutant Samuel Aby composed the songs, while Jakes Bejoy composed the background score.
 Bahul Ramesh and Sooraj E. S. are the cinematographer and editor respectively.
 The film is distributed in India by E4 Entertainment and worldwide by Indywood Distribution Network & NR Films.